pixelprotest/cozy-manager/README.md

 The original `ae.safetensors` filename is a bit ambiguous, so we can pass in a new name to store it like `flux1-dev-ae.safetensors`

-`pp-manager-dl https://huggingface.co/black-forest-labs/FLUX.1-dev/blob/main/ae.safetensors vae flux1 flux1-dev-ae.safetensors`
+`cozy https://huggingface.co/black-forest-labs/FLUX.1-dev/blob/main/ae.safetensors vae flux1 flux1-dev-ae.safetensors`

 The `model-type` and the `model-base-type` will create subdirectories in the `MODEL_STORAGE_DIR`

-   - #### TBD
-   - automatically detect the model type and the model base from the url
+if no `--model-type` and no `--model-base` are passed int, it will automatically try to distill the type and base for you.

 ### 2. Unload Models